 - While the price point is around average for a latex model, it may be high for shoppers on a budget

 - The mattress requires some in-home assembly, which is not complicated but leads to a bit more work

 Founded by a fourth-generation mattress maker, Spindle launched in 2013.
 This direct-to-consumer consumer company focuses on one main item: the Spindle Mattress.
 It also produces foundations and additional 3-inch layers of latex to use with the mattress.

 Our Spindle Mattress review will cover its construction, performance, pricing, customer reviews, and company policies.
-We’ll also detail variations in the performance between the three firmnesses to help you decide which option may be best for your sleep style.
+We’ll also detail variations in the performance between the two firmnesses to help you decide which option may be best for your sleep style.

 Each mattress uses a knit cover made of organic cotton.
 This cover has enough stretch to move with the latex layers.
 It is also breathable so that air can circulate into and out of the bed.
 A 1-inch layer of wool is quilted into the cover to help regulate the temperature while cushioning the sleep surface.